Andy Duguid: Dedication to Olivia Downie

 The track "7even" featuring vocals from Jaren Cerf was released on 14 October 2013, and is the fifth single off of Duguid's second album On the Edge.
 On his Facebook page, Duguid explained that the song and music video are based on the story of Olivia Downie, a young girl who died after a long battle with neuroblastoma, an aggressive form of cancer.
 Her story made national headlines while her parents raised funds for her treatment.
-When the song became available for download on digital music stores, Andy announced that he would donate all of the royalties he earned off of the track to cancer research in Olivia's name.
+When the song became available for download on digital music stores, Andy announced that he would donate all of his royalties from the track to cancer research in Olivia's name.